nealight/yasee/readme.md

 Notes
 ---
+7/23/2019 Note:
+Everything is finished!
+Documentations are written to provide insight into the structure and functionality of the project.
+A presentation will be delivered on 7/29 in the UCI writing center.

 7/16/2019 Note:
 Mutual Information scores can now be calculated (using the awesome "sklearn" library).
 Dependencies of this project is updated accordingly as a result.